thu-vis/libsampling/README.md

 ## Quick Start

-Below is the example code to call a sampling method, where n​ and m are the sizes of the input and output data (sampling result), respectively.
+Below is the example code to call a sampling method, where n and m are the sizes of the input and output data (sampling result), respectively.

 ```python
 from sampling.Sampler import *